enkidevs/curriculum/sql/dql/what-is-sql/what-is-a-database-server.md

 ---
 ## Practice

-Where is the information in a database *stored*?
+The software responsible for storing the database information is:

 ???